pixelmatix/smartmatrix-docs/SmartMatrix/docs/postkick.md

 Audio Calibration is used to remove noise from the Audio Patterns so you just see your music and not noise in the pattern.
 Run calibration without any music playing.
 You can connect up your audio source with music paused for the best calibration.
 You can run the calibration again at any time.

 In the Settings menu, there is a menu entry for "Audio Calibration".
 Inside the settings page, use left/right to choose "Auto", and press select to start calibration.
 Press select again to stop, and back to exit the menu.

-## Using SmartMatrix

-The [Aurora Software Wiki](https://github.com/pixelmatix/aurora/wiki) has some instructions.
-We will be adding more later.
-Please check back here or in the [SmartMatrix Community](http://community.pixelmatix.com/) for updates, and post any questions you have.

 ## Assembling SmartMatrix